Airport Quiz

 What is the purpose of the “jet bridge” at an airport?

-(a) To provide fuel to aircraft
+(a) To provide fuel for aircraft

 (b) To guide aircraft during taxiing